-Pharmacology is the study of how drugs, as chemical agents, affect body functions in health and disease.
-It is therefore a very important biomedical discipline, with roots both in basic biology and chemistry, and plays a vital role in helping to safeguard our health and welfare.
+Pharmacology is the study of how drugs affect body functions in health and disease.
+It plays a vital role in helping to safeguard our health and welfare.

 Pharmacology is a biomedical science that studies how and where drugs produce their effects, from the whole organism down to its individual cells.
 Most drugs interact with particular molecular components (e.g. specific proteins) within cells.
 Pharmacology also considers